csc7/PP5_CI_GDEC/README.md

 22. As a shopper, I want to have a secure payment method, so I can rest assured that the purchase procedure is safe.

 - ### **Site Owner**
-23. As owner, I want to provide an introductory page, so users know what can be found in the website and what can be purchased.
+23. As owner, I want to provide an introductory page, so users know what can be found on the website and what can be purchased.
 24. As owner, I want to provide an easy process for registration, so I ensure a connection with a potential buyer.
 25. As owner, I want to provide a search field for products on top, so I require users/shoppers the minimum possible time to find a product (and therefore reduce the risk of leaving).
 26. As owner, I want to organize products in categories, so users find an organized site and can find products easily.